SHIFT DISTANCE AND MUSICAL INTERVAL

-Ascending scale shifts on one string provide a very good example of the absolutely fundamental importance of our shifting skills on the lower finger.
+Ascending scale shifts on one string provide a very good example of the absolutely fundamental importance of our same-finger shifting skills on the lower finger.
 Even though the finger choreography goes from a higher finger to a lower finger, the shifts are basically just same-finger shifts on the lower finger (most commonly the first finger).
-Therefore a prerequisite for good fluent secure scales on one string is the optimal functioning of these arpeggio-interval shifts on and to the first finger.
+Therefore a prerequisite for good fluent secure scales on one string is the optimal functioning of these arpeggio-interval same-finger shifts on the first finger.

-SHIFTING EXERCISES IN DOUBLE-STOPS
+SAME-FINGER SHIFTING IN DOUBLE-STOPS

 We might also think that exercises involving shifting on the extended first finger would also be good for building strength, because once again, the hand has to work so hard.
 For a small hand however, shifting on the extended first finger is simply so unergonomic that it it is like lifting weights in an unbalanced posture.
 Yes, this is definitely hard work, but not only does it not actually help to create core strength but it can in fact be ergonomically dangerous (possibility of over-strain and injury).
 This is why none of the exercises suggested above use the extended position.
 Try the following exercises to test this idea for yourself: